ainsleyrutterford/Hackintosh/README.md

 # Hackintosh

 Notes about the installation processes for Windows 10 and macOS Monterey on an ASRock Z490 Phantom Gaming-ITX/TB3.
 Some benchmark scores are available [here](docs/benchmarks.md).
+Notes about the installation of Big Sur and Ubuntu on this board are available in the [`5700-XT-10700K-Big-Sur` branch](https://github.com/ainsleyrutterford/Hackintosh/tree/5700-XT-10700K-Big-Sur).

 ## Hardware